forrtproject/forrtproject.github.io/content/home/4-get-involved.md

   img = "teamwork.png"
   imgalttext = "Image of a megaphone" name = "Join Our Team" description = "Everything we develop and produce is in the open.
-You can join our team [on GitHub](https://github.com/forrtproject/).
-If you want to become an active contributors [email us](mailto:FORRTproject@gmail.com)."
+You can join our team by going through our [onboarding process](https://docs.google.com/document/d/1S5xkHgzSBrajF2tJMJ_7Fi4leOH-a4XKX3L71Ek0tNo/edit?usp=sharing) - there is something for everyone - or via [GitHub](https://github.com/forrtproject/) for those with expertise and willingness to work on website development.
+You can always [email us](mailto:FORRTproject@gmail.com)."

 [[feature]]
   # icon = "handshake"
   # icon_pack = "fas"